travelr/factora/README.md

 ### The Factory Pattern: A Centralized Data Layer

 `factora` follows a simple principle: centralize data-fetching logic to keep it consistent and reusable.
-The `createApiStore` factory lets you define each data source once and use the resulting hooks everywhere.
+The factory functions let you define each data source once and use the resulting hooks everywhere.

 This provides immediate benefits for teams: